alexandru/alexn.org/source/_posts/2012-07-02-love-scala.markdown

 }
 {% endhighlight %}

-So the differences are:
+The differences are:

-- instead of processing the value and storing the result, we are instead creating and storing a Future reference
+- instead of processing the value and storing the result, we are creating and storing a Future reference
 - the constructor of our class now takes an implicit parameter that references an `ExecutionContext`, under which these Futures will get executed (think of Futures as Thread instances, with the